isaacnmm/pestpolicy-hugo2XX/content/posts/scotts-lawn-care/index.md

 * **Comprehensive Programs:** TruGreen offers multiple tiered plans (e.g., TruHealth, TruComplete, TruSignature) that cover a full spectrum of needs, including fertilization, weed control (pre- and post-emergent), insect control, grub prevention, and aeration/seeding.
 They also offer a TruNatural plan for those preferring an organic-based approach.
 * **Professional-Grade Products and Equipment:** TruGreen utilizes commercial-grade products and specialized equipment for precise and effective application, which are generally more potent and provide better results than retail products.
 * **Convenience and Time-Saving:** They handle all applications on a scheduled basis, freeing up your time and eliminating the need to store chemicals or equipment.
-* **Healthy Lawn Guarantee�:** TruGreen stands behind its service.
+* **Healthy Lawn Guarantee:** TruGreen stands behind its service.
 If you're not satisfied, they promise to re-treat your lawn as often as needed between scheduled visits, at no additional cost.
 * **Nationwide Availability:** With widespread operations across the U.S., TruGreen is accessible to a vast majority of homeowners.

 For those who desire a consistently healthy, vibrant lawn without the time commitment, research, or physical effort of DIY, TruGreen provides a robust, expert-driven solution built on decades of combined experience from both its original operations and the legacy of Scotts LawnService.